-The survey revealed that women and girls are the most severely affected by the deterioration of health services, a view shared by male and female respondents.
+The survey revealed that women and girls are the most severely affected by the deterioration of health services, a view shared by women and men.
 These findings point to an urgent need for targeted interventions to address the unique challenges for women and girls in the health sector, both as healthcare workers and health service users.
 Without swift action, the health and wellbeing of women and girls will continue to deteriorate, further deepening inequalities.